 AV Technology and Martyn's Law: Tools to Enhance Security and Communication

-Discover how audio-visual technology, including digital signage, PA systems, and integrated control platforms, can help venues comply with Martyn's Law and enhance emergency communication.
+Discover how audio-visual technology, including digital signage, PA systems, and integrated control platforms, can help venues comply with Martyn's Law.
+Updated May 2026 with the new statutory guidance.

 Posted on: 3rd November 2025